Skip to content

 name = "Fan Regulator ds18b20"

 description = "Regulates fan speed depending on temperature.
-Publishes current temperature and PWM duty cycle.
-Allows you to turn the fan on for `N` seconds on command."
+Publishes current temperature and `16bit` duty cycle.
+Allows turning the fan on for `N` seconds on command at any duty cycle"

 language = "Micropython"